dialogflow/agent-human-handoff-nodejs/README.md

 1. With the server running, open [http://localhost:3000/operator](http://localhost:3000/operator) in your browser to open the Operator interface.
 You should see a mostly empty page with the word 'Operator' and a chat form.
 1. In another browser tab, open [http://localhost:3000/customer](http://localhost:3000/customer).
-After loading, the client should immediately connect to the API.AI agent.
+After loading, the client should immediately connect to the Dialogflow agent.
 You'll see the welcome message from the agent appear beneath the Customer title.
 1. Return to the Operator interface.
 You will see that a tab has appeared that represents the conversation with this customer.
 It will currently be empty.